The hydrostatic mass bias in The Three Hundred clusters: Introduction

 \section{Introduction}

 Galaxy clusters are the most massive, gravitationally bound structures in the Universe and they are a powerful tool in cosmology.
-In particular, their mass is fundamental for the estimation of a few of cosmological parameters.
-In observations, one way to estimate this mass is through X-rays and SZ (Sunyaev-Zeldovich) effect, from which the temperature, density and pressure profiles of the hot gas between the galaxies (Intra Cluster Medium, ICM) are extracted, then the hydrostatic equilibrium (HE) is used to estimate their mass \cite{kravtsov_rev, ettori_rev}.
+In particular, their mass is fundamental for the estimation of cosmological parameters.
+In observations, one way to estimate this mass is through X-rays and SZ (Sunyaev-Zeldovich) effect, from which the temperature, density and pressure profiles of the hot gas between the galaxies (Intra Cluster Medium, ICM) are extracted, then the assumption of hydrostatic equilibrium (HE) has to be made in order to estimate their mass \cite{kravtsov_rev}.
 This method usually leads to an underestimation of the mass, as shown in numerical simulations \cite{gianfagna2021}.
-HE assumption can be violated, beside the lack of spherical symmetry, because of non-thermal motions in the gas, which are usually present in the object outskirts, in major-merger events and in general in disturbed clusters \cite{rasia, pearce2019, ansarifard, contreras}.
-As there is no clear linear connection between hydrostatic mass bias and cluster dynamic state \cite{ rasia, Nelson2014, Henson2017, ansarifard}, in this work we seek to understand this in detail by looking directly to the bias change along the evolution of major-merger events.
+The lack of spherical symmetry and non-thermal motions in the gas lead to a violation of the HE assumption.
+These are usually present in the object outskirts, in major-merger events and in general in disturbed clusters \cite{rasia, pearce2019, ansarifard, contreras}.
+The presence of a correlation between hydrostatic mass bias and cluster dynamic state is still a matter of debate \cite{ rasia, ansarifard}, in this work we seek to understand this in detail by looking directly to the bias change along the evolution of major-merger events.